17 min read

 The first step in setting up a guest network is assessing your business’s Wi-Fi needs.
 For instance, a small coffee shop might only need a basic router, whereas a large hotel or restaurant with hundreds of guests will require a more robust network with coverage across multiple floors or areas.

-Depending on your business’s size and customer needs, you’ll need to choose an appropriate router, extender, and possibly a mesh network.
-A router IP address is the heart of your guest network—responsible for directing traffic—while extenders and mesh systems can help increase coverage and eliminate dead spots —especially in large or multi-level spaces.
+A router's IP address is the heart of your guest network, responsible for directing traffic, while extenders and mesh systems can help increase coverage and eliminate dead spots, especially in large or multi-level spaces.

 It's also important to ensure the hardware you select can handle the level of traffic your guests will generate without compromising network speed.
 Choose equipment that supports the latest Wi-Fi standards (like Wi-Fi 5 or Wi-Fi 6) for better performance and futureproofing.